nus-cs2103-AY2425S1/ip/docs/README.md

 ## Snoozing

-reschedules the event dates and times
+reschedules the event dates and times please include the task name and all final dates and times even if youre only changing one part (eg. only the time/ only for the from date)
 note: this is only available for deadlines and events!

 Example: `snooze event lend book from 2020-10-10 1000 to 2021-03-03 1000`